sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/target_platform_setup.md

 Our boards came with the heat sink already attached; however, sales photographs of the board are often shown without the heat sink and it is conceivable that you may have to attach it yourself.

-The following shows a plan view of the MaaxBoard with heat sink attached:
+The following shows a plan view of the MaaXBoard with heat sink attached:

 ![Avnet MaaXBoard plan view](figures/avnet-maaxboard-plan.png)